Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock.com/omersukrugoksu

 Planning for a Kansas retirement?
 As compared with other states, Kansas is moderately tax-friendly for retirees.
-It has a number of benefits that help seniors keep their tax bill low, like the Social Security exemption and the SAFE Senior property tax refund.
+It has a number of benefits that help seniors keep their tax bill low, like the full Social Security exemption and the SAFE Senior property tax refund.

 On the other hand, there are no such exemptions or deductions for other common forms of retirement income, including income from a 401(k) or an IRA.
 To help you decide if a Kansas retirement is the right choice for you, we’ve answered common questions about Kansas retirement taxes.